 - New Mexico – On March 30, the Governor of New Mexico issued Executive Order 2020-15 (replaced by Executive Order 2020-39 issued June 11 and in effect until rescinded), directing the Notary Compliance and Enforcement Unit to not recommend any discipline for any notary public performing a notarial act using audio-video technology, and notarizing a legible copy of the signed document delivered by the signer either by fax or electronic means, and the Secretary of State has issued guidance [updated June 17];

-- New York – On March 19, the Governor of New York issued Executive Order 202.7 (extended by Executive Order 202.14, further extended through June 6 by Executive Order 202.28, further extended through July 6 by Executive Order 202.38, and further extended through August 5 by Executive Order 202.48, further extended through September 4 by Executive Order 202.55 and by Executive Order 202.551, further extended through October 4 by Executive Order 202.60), immediately authorizing notarial acts to be performed utilizing audio-visual technology under certain conditions and, on March 31, the New York Secretary of State issued updated guidance clarifying that order, including allowing signatories to sign using electronic signatures in accordance with the New York Electronic Signatures and Records Act, provided that the notary witnesses the electronic signature [updated September 5];
+- New York – On March 19, the Governor of New York issued Executive Order 202.7 (extended by Executive Order 202.14, further extended through June 6 by Executive Order 202.28, further extended through July 6 by Executive Order 202.38, further extended through August 5 by Executive Order 202.48, further extended through September 4 by Executive Order 202.55 and by Executive Order 202.551, further extended through October 4 by Executive Order 202.60, further extended through November 3 by Executive Order 202.67, further extended through December 3 by Executive Order 202.72, further extended through January 1 by Executive Order 202.79, further extended through January 29 by Executive Order 202.87) immediately authorizing notarial acts to be performed utilizing audio-visual technology under certain conditions and on March 31 the New York Secretary of State issued updated guidance clarifying that order, including allowing signatories to sign using electronic signatures in accordance with the New York Electronic Signatures and Records Act, provided that the notary witnesses the electronic signature [updated January 4];

 - North Carolina – On May 4, North Carolina enacted S.704 which allows notaries to perform an “emergency video notarization” using video conference technology on tangible paper documents under certain requirements until August 1, and on July 1 North Carolina enacted H1023 which extended the application of S.704 through March 1, 2021, and the Secretary of State has provided guidance [updated August 21];